 I put my ear on the side of the acoustic guitar and listened, I became aware that a D chord wasn’t just a D chord, but contained every note, every sound, it was a symphony in itself.
 How D is strummed and picked, either soft or loud, all the endless possibilities and expressions.

 I realized it’s no different to relating to people, you have to spend time with someone to really get to know them, to develop a relationship, to know the depth, complexity and beauty of them.

 I can play a D chord and it's familiar, I know it, and it can appear to be repetitious and boring, so I move onto the next chord.
-It can appear to be boring, so it's time for another chord, but when I stay with D and delve into the complexity and depth of D, something beautiful happens; and then E will come along just at the right time, not through rejecting D, but through deeply discovering and meeting D. Music is not a casual meeting, but the willingness to go into the unknown, to let go of all preconceived ideas, and be open to a spontaneous intimate meeting.
+It can appear to be boring, so I play another chord, but when I stay with D, and delve into the complexity and depth of D, then the next chord will come along just at the right time, not through rejecting D, but through deeply discovering and meeting D. In that openness and spontaneity something magic happens.

 When I play music with my autistic friend Luke, I am grateful to experience the simplicity, spontaneity and magic of music.
 In that openness and spontaneity is where something simple but profound happens through music.
 It's beyond technical ability, beyond autism and differences, it's a non verbal meeting in joy, peace and aliveness.